DoubleBlindReview2022/NeurIPS2022_Paper7106/README.md

 > For the convex problem, the reason why we do not plot the relative error ||x-x*||/||x*|| is that the optimal solution x* is not known at prior.
 Meanwhile, since the tested problem is not strongly convex x* is not unique.
 Lastly, since we are solving the minimization problem, a smaller final objective value means the algorithm performs better.
 That's reason why we report the final objective value.

 > However, we still use W8a dataset as an example to show the relative error for a demonstration purpose.
-Please click the [link](https://github.com/DoubleBlindReview2022/NeurIPS2022_Paper7106/blob/main/w8a_lambda_0.01.pdf).(This link brings you to an Anonymized github account ).
+Please click the [link](https://github.com/DoubleBlindReview2022/NeurIPS2022_Paper7106/blob/main/w8a_lambda_0.01.pdf) to see the plot.
 >  Note that, the way to derive x* is by running four algorithms for 200 epochs and collecting the four final iterates.
 Such a process is repeated for for 5 independent run, so a total of 20 iterates are collected.
 We take the average of these 20 iterates as the x*.
 >  (We are aware of that the way of generating x* is not optimal.)
 One can see that the ProxSVRG is not performing well as one might expect.
 This is indeed due to the fact that the optimal solution is not unique.
 Such a plot might be misleading.
 Therefore, we do not include them in the paper.